UC-Course-LU/Assignment1/README.md

 ```
 Please check afterwards if the latest version of the code is actually pushed to the GitHub classroom.

-### To access LIACS Servers
+### SSH Setup and Server Access Guide
-> In case you are unable to set it up in your local system, you can also access [liacs servers](https://rel.liacs.nl/issc/ssh-access).
+In case you are unable to set it up in your local system, you can also access [liacs servers](https://rel.liacs.nl/issc/ssh-access).
 Please download the config.
-### SSH Setup and Server Access Guide
 #### 1. Download the SSH Config File
 > Make sure your downloaded config file includes your **user ID** as mentioned in the comments.
 #### 2. Move the Config File to Your SSH Folder